TimeWalkOrg/building-mill-valley-ca-vasco/README.md

 ## Building History

-In 1899, the building was called Wheeler Martin Pioneer Grocery Store, and later was changed to Allen & Roseveare.
+In the 1920's this building was Wheeler Martin's Pioneer Grocery, owned by no other than Wheeler Martin. later, it became Mill Valley's first post office, with Wheeler becoming postmaster.

-- Built: c.tbd
+- Built: 1890
-- Replaced: c.tbd
+- Replaced: Unknown
-- Architect: tbd
+- Architect: Unknown
-- Library link: tbd
+- Library link: Unknown

 ## SketchUp Model

-- Made by Henry Basnight, Nathan Schwartzman
+- Made by Henry Basnight, Nathan Schwartzman, Rowan Olds
 - Model completed: December, 2017
 - Modeled in SketchUp Make 2017